siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 https://192.168.0.15:6443
 ```

-You are also free to set a DNS record to this IP address instead, but you will
-still need to use the IP address to set up the shared IP
+You are free to set a DNS record to this IP address and use that to identify the endpoint, but you will need to use the IP address to set up the shared IP
 (`machine.network.interfaces[].vip.ip`) inside the Talos
 configuration.